José Semedo (footballer, born 1985): International career

 Of Cape Verdean descent, Semedo represented the Portugal under-21 team during the 2006 UEFA European Championship.
 He was sent off due to an aggressive foul in the only match he played; the country lost 2–0 against Serbia and Montenegro and failed to qualify from its group.

 Post-retirement

-Semedo was named chief executive officer at Saudi Pro League club Al-Nassr FC on 19 July 2025, replacing Majed Al-Jumaan.
+Semedo was named chief executive officer at Saudi Pro League club Al-Nassr on 19 July 2025, replacing Majed Al-Jumaan.

 Personal life

-During his formative years at Sporting, Semedo became a close friend of Cristiano Ronaldo, later of Manchester United, Real Madrid, Juventus FC and Portugal fame.
+During his formative years at Sporting, Semedo became a close friend of Cristiano Ronaldo, later of Manchester United, Real Madrid, Juventus and Portugal fame.
 The former cited the latter as a major factor for his life not having taken a turn for the worse, if he had been dismissed from the youth academy.

 Semedo's wife Soraia died in September 2021, having been hospitalised due to an infection.